 When children are very young, they won't be able to give much information about their sound quality preferences.
 Luckily, a pediatric audiologist can program hearing aids for children based on their hearing test results and fit a hearing aid using Real-Ear Measurement (REM) to confirm appropriate audibility at a safe volume.

 Of course, adults can provide more feedback on their subjective sound quality preferences.
 The audiologist will set the hearing aids at prescriptive targets based on the degree of hearing loss.
 However, there is both an art and a science to fitting a cookie-bite hearing loss optimally.
 Think of it as a partnership with your audiologist: the best results are achieved through teamwork.

 There are three key points to properly fitting hearing aids for a cookie-bite hearing loss:

 1) An earmold or dome tipthat makes use of natural low-frequency hearing.
 More open-fit dome-tips will allow natural sound to flow into the ear, which is especially useful in the case of cookie-bite hearing loss, where high and low-frequency hearing can be quite good.

 2) A hearing aid with narrow frequency bands, allowing for targeted mid-frequency amplification without adding much volume to low and high frequencies.
 (A premium hearing aid typically provides the narrowest frequency bands for adjustment.)

-3) For sound quality preference, using the Smartapp on your phone can help you make minor adjustments to achieve your desired sound quality.
+3) For sound quality preference, using a smartphone app can help you make minor adjustments to achieve your desired sound quality.
 Share your preferences with your audiologist.
 This input allows them to create the most effective settings for you.

 How to Protect Your Ears if I Have Cookie-bite Hearing Loss